Church of Glass

 In production

-Made with support from the NPO Fund, Province of Zeeland, Erfgoed Zeeland, Samenlevingfonds Noord-Beveland, EO, het Cultuurfonds
+Made with support from the NPO Fund, Province of Zeeland, Erfgoed Zeeland, Samenlevingfonds Noord-Beveland, EOdocs, het Cultuurfonds

 Developed within the IDFA Project Space NL 2023, Kaboom Animation Festival & Imagine Filmfestival Worldbuilding-VR Workshop 2022